xxLestadxx/Dissertation/wiki/Distributed Ledger Technology.md

 #### Technical issues
  - __Scalability__ - ledgers that add transactional histories on top of one another, such as blockchains, may challendge storage capacity over time.
 Also having effect over the transaction speed.
  - __Interoperability__ - Through times different DLT systems have to cooperate, and there may be the case where legacy systems have to cooperate with newly made ones.
 Also diverse set of particiants interacting in the respective systems.
-So for the user to be able to use smoothly the relecant system will be of critical importance.
+So for the user to be able to use smoothly the relevant system will be of critical importance.
+ - __Standards development__ - needed for providing base layer of interoperability across different DLT arrangements and legacy systems.
+Consistency.
+ - __Cryptographic key and acccess data management__ - If the keys are lost, it may result in permanent lost of the data for the user as well.

+ - __Information Management__ - user access and actions control.
+Control over erros or known fraudulent account take-overs.

+ #### Financial design issues
+ - __Financial instruments__
+ - __Monetary instruments__
+ - __Financial intermediaries__

+ ### Challanges to adoption and implementation: risk management

 ##### Glossary: